mb-14/embeddings.js/README.md

 ## Models

-- [compressor](models/compressor): Module to compress pretrained word embeddings using PCA and product quantization
+- [compressor](models/compressor) - Module to compress pretrained word embeddings using PCA and product quantization
-- [sentiment_analysis](models/sentiment_analysis) LSTM model for sentiment classifcation trained on the sentiment140 dataset
+- [sentiment_classification](models/sentiment_classification) - CNN model for sentiment classifcation trained on the sentiment140 dataset

 ## Instructions

+This project uses [yarn](https://yarnpkg.com) for dependencies

 ### Run on local

-This project uses [yarn](https://yarnpkg.com) for dependencies Install dependencies and run demo
+Install dependencies and run demo
 ```bash
 yarn